Nutrient Management for Vegetable Production

-This excel spreadsheet was developed by Becky Maden, a Vermont farmer.
+This excel spreadsheet was developed by Becky Maden, a Vermont farmer and UVM Extension agent.
 It allows you to easily calculate and record nutrient applications for vegetable crops based on soil test results and recommendations from the New England Vegetable Management Guide.
 You must have the capability to run 'macros' on your computer in order to save your records for each field, but the calculator may still be used without 'macros'.
 The template is available through the VT Veg & Berry Growers' website: https://www.uvm.edu/vtvegandberry/NMPlinks.html.

 New England Vegetable Management Guide

 The New England Vegetable Management Guide has a recently revised soil and nutrient section (http://nevegetable.org/cultural-practices ) that includes the following sections: Fundamentals of Soil Fertility, Plant Nutrients, Guidelines for Organic Fertilization, Soil Health, Soil Testing, and Nutrient Management Regulations (including information about relevant regulations in the other New England States).